openandclose/tosixinch/docs/topics.rst

 ^^^^^^

 A sample hook extractor for source codes (means 'Pygments code extraction').

+It formats (html-wraps) some Pygments tokens.
-It adds some tokens (e.g. functions and classes) to pdf bookmarks and links to them.
+The purpose is to make them pdf bookmarks items, and create references to them.
 If you want to use it, add this command to ``pre_percmd2`` in user configuration.

 Note ``pre_percmd2`` is a ``LINE`` option, see the above note for ``_man``.